cambsull/SteamWebAPILibrary/docs/README.md

     appid: '440',
 });

-// Returns the default 3 articles of news of up to the default 300 characters each for the selected appid, 440.
+// Returns up to the default 3 articles of news, each up to the default 300 characters, for the selected appid, 440.
 ```

 ### 2.2 Option two -- passing arguments directly